 - To explain to effects of heating and cooling.

 Spellings and homework

 Children are given spellings on Monday every week to learn.
 Our spelling tests are on Fridays.
 Please ensure the children's spelling homework books are in class on Friday to check.

-A learning challenge homework will be sent home with the children to be completed every two weeks.
-Children have a choice of the type of homework they would like to do according to their interests.
+A learning challenge homework will be sent home with the children to be completed every week.
+Children have a choice of activities to complete the support their learning.

 Maths at home

 Within maths, telling the time can be an area which children can find quite challenging.
 We would appreciate your help in encouraging your child to tell the time and to question them on differences of times, for example: how many minutes until it is tea time?